richardkdrew/terraform-aws-s3-website/README.md

 |  `project`                         |  `noproject`   |  The label for the project.
 Used for naming/tagging purposes                        |  No       |
 |  `region`                          |  ``            |  e.g. eu-central-1                                                                  |  Yes      |
 |  `tags`                            |  `[]`          |  Optional Tags                                                                      |  No       |

-The label for the project.
-Used for naming/tagging purposes

 ## Outputs